 The mission of the Wichita Fire Department is to provide excellent, proactive fire and life safety services through prevention, education, and protection.

-The Wichita Fire Department serves a resident population of over 382,000 people.
+The Wichita Fire Department serves more than 395,000 people.
 In addition to the City of Wichita, the Wichita Fire Department also provides emergency responses throughout the metropolitan area through automatic and mutual aid agreements with surrounding jurisdictions.

-The Wichita Fire Department is a diverse department comprised of 412 uniformed and 11 civilian members serving within the department's two divisions: Emergency Operations and Support Services.
+The Wichita Fire Department is a diverse department comprised of two divisions: Emergency Operations and Support Services.

-The Emergency Operations Division is made up of 412 uniformed officers and firefighters.
-These members proudly serve the community by responding to fires and other emergencies from the city's 22 firehouses.
-In 2010, the Emergency Operations Division provided over 68,000 unit responses to over 44,000 calls for service.
+The Emergency Operations Division proudly serves the community by responding to fires and other emergencies from the city's 22 firehouses.
 In addition to their traditional emergency response duties, these members are also actively involved in a number of community risk reduction initiatives.

 We are proud to serve, and our greatest concern and commitment is for the safety and well being of the citizens and visitors of Wichita, Kansas.

-The 25,000 square foot training facility was built on the existing training facility property and the Center features classrooms that can be configured into a variety of meeting spaces and is equipped with some of the best digital technology available.
+The 25,000 square foot training facility features classrooms that can be configured into a variety of meeting spaces and is equipped with some of the best digital technology available.